-Our membership season runs from 1st July 2016 to 30th June 2017 and you will be able to apply here online from Friday 1st July.
+Our membership season runs from 1st July 2016 to 30th June 2017.
 Our membership fees remain unchanged at £10 for adults and £5 for under 18 yrs and over 65 yrs.

 You can find out more about membership of STAR and benefits on our Membership page.